 The CoMMiTMenT partners defined the final overall specifications of the $\mu$ COSMOS device chain and first prototypes of individual modules were designed, built, installed, and tested at laboratories of academic/clinical partners.
-This holds true for the OMiCS, further microfluidic and the SICM.
+This holds true for the novel MeCheM device and the SICM.
 Measurements in the labs of industrial and academic partners are ongoing.
-At the same time, guided by arivis, software concepts have been developed to unify the different data entities in a common platform/database.
+At the same time, guided by partner arivis, software concepts have been developed to unify the different data entities in a common platform/database.